nav9/splitVideoQualityViewer/README.md

 # Run
 `python3 main.py -v video1.mkv video2.mp4`
 You can add more videos if you like:
 `python3 main.py -v video1.mkv video2.mp4 video3.mkv`
 The maximum number of videos supported is the lowest value of the number of rows or columns of the smallest video, divided by 5 (where 5 is the minimum number of pixels that a video needs to display.
 You can change this value in the code).
 Displaying a lot of videos simultaneously requires a fast processor.

 # Controls
 * `Esc` to exit.
-* Spacebar to pause for one second.
+* `Spacebar` to pause for one second.
 * `A` or `a` to toggle the axis of split (horizontal or vertical).
 * `L` or `l` to toggle the display of the line separating the videos.
 No line will be shown if only one video is being played.

-# Functionality
+# Extra functionality explanation
 * Videos will dynamically adapt to availability of video frames.
 So if two videos are played, where one ends after 1 minute and the other continues playing, the display will dynamically adapt to stop showing the first video when it no longer has any frames to display.
 * No audio is played, since multiple videos may be involved.
 Also, the focus is on visual quality evaluation.
+* Tested filetypes: mkv, mp4 (though it should support any video file that Python OpenCV supports).

 # TODO
 * Videos of two different framerates.